 Greece has an extensive GSM network operating at 900 and 1800 MHz.
 Pay-as-you-go SIMs are available from many vendors throughout the country, and top-up cards are available at nearly every kiosk.

 For US attendees with GSM phones, if you wish to use your mobile phone and home phone number, you will first need to verify that yours is an international or world phone.
 Then you will need to contact your service provider before departing the US to enable international roaming.
 Be sure to inquire about rates while abroad as there are often substantial surcharges!
 If you wish instead to get a local pay-as-you-go SIM, you will need to unlock your phone.
 Please contact your service provider for information on doing that.
 Allow a few weeks for either of these two changes.
-Also, if you have a 3G or 4G phone (Blackberry, iPhone, Droid, Kindle, etc.) be particularly careful to understand the roaming and data costs associated with travel abroad.
+Also, if you have a 3G or 4G device (Blackberry, iPhone, Droid, Galaxy, Kindle, etc.) be particularly careful to understand the roaming and data costs associated with travel abroad.

 More information about GSM phones in general is available at The Travel Insider, and about Greek mobile phones in specific at Living in Greece.
 While GSM coverage is quite good throughout Greece, 3G coverage remains spotty on the islands.
 A summary of Greek GSM coverage can be found for each of the major companies at Mobile World Live.
 We do not at present have information about 4G coverage.